Nather Jarrar: Managerial career

 Nather coached his former club Al-Ahli as an assistant coach.
 Upon the end of the first leg of the 2017–18 season, Al-Faisaly appointed Jarrar as assistant coach.
 Jarrar became one of the youngest coaches in the club's history.
 During the 2018 season, Canadian club Mont-Royal Outremont, who played in the Première Ligue de soccer du Québec, appointed Jarrar as assistant coach.
-On October 2019, Jarrar was appointed assistant coach of newly-promoted Jordanian Pro League club Al Salt SC, as the assistant of Jamal Abu-Abed.
+In October 2019, Jarrar was appointed assistant coach of newly promoted Jordanian Pro League club Al Salt SC, as the assistant of Jamal Abu-Abed.

 On 1 February 2021, Jarrar was appointed assistant coach of Al-Faisaly.
 On 8 November 2021, he was announced head coach of the academy of Major League Soccer club Whitecaps FC.

-On February 6th 2023, Nather returns to the Blue Eagles and announced joining the Technical Staff re uniting with the Clubs Manager Jamal Abu Abed.
+On January 6, 2023, Nather returned to the Blue Eagles and announced joining the Technical Staff re uniting with the Clubs Manager Jamal Abu Abed.

+Nather won his very first trophy with Al-Faisaly during 2023 season.
+The Club won the FA Shield Cup with an undefeated eleven game record.